 The reason the stepfamily don’t fit in with the play is probably because it is, other than this, perfectly executed.
 Skulls light up around the stage at different points to signify ghosts, a fence and faces in an underworld.
 Lisa buries one of these skulls as the play draws to a close, and a folk song starts up with three-part vocal harmony and two melodies.
 This fairytale performance demonstrates expert sound manipulation, inventive staging, and high calibre acting.

-Hag is on at the Soho Theatre until 20th October 2013, for further information or to book visit here.
+Hag is at the Soho Theatre until 20th October 2013.
+For further information or to book visit the theatre’s website here.